KenACollins/MERN-stack-demo/README.md

 "To continue, Google will share your name, email address, language preference, and profile picture with afternoon-scrubland-21801.herokuapp.com."

-Rest assured that in my app, I am NOT accessing, storing, or even looking at your name, email address, language preference,and profile picture.
+Rest assured that in my app, I am NOT accessing, storing, or even looking at your name, email address, language preference, and profile picture.
 The only piece of data I use is a unique token (a long garbled string of letters and numbers) that Google passes back to identify you which I store in a cookie in your web browser so that I can distinguish you from other users when later retrieving records stored on your behalf in the back-end MongoDB database.

 Enter a real Gmail email adddress (or a business email address that uses Gmail), click Next, then enter your password, and click Next.
 If you have successfully logged in, you will notice that the right side of the header of the web app has changed to specify Logout.